FranklinZuniorr/template-s3-cloudfront-ci/README.md

   * `STAGE_AWS_SSM_PARAMETER_PATH`: **Name** of the parameter in AWS SSM Parameter Store that contains environment variables specific to your project in stage environment.

-  > 💡 **Note:** Always when some pull-request is created, one AWS SSM Parameter Store is created with auto refering PR number, ".env.stage.pr.x.respository-name".
+  > 💡 **Note:** Always when some pull-request is created, one AWS SSM Parameter Store is created with auto refering PR number, ".env.stage.pr.x".

   > 💡 **Important:** All parameters must be stored as **String** type values in AWS SSM Parameter Store.